Colleges That Offer Radiology Graduate Programs: How to Choose

 Program Structure and Distance Education

-Additionally, some programs have more hand-on instruction than others, and some programs are offered through distance education, requiring minimal in-class attendance.
+Students with careers or time constraints may want to consider programs that offer flexible formats.
+While some programs have more hand-on instruction, other programs are offered through distance education, requiring minimal in-class attendance.

 Master of Science in Radiological Physics